Skip to main content

 Let \(P\) be a sudoku puzzle with all different numbers in its corners: \(a\) in the top-left, \(b\) in the top-right, \(c\) in the bottom-left, and \(d\) in the bottom-right.
 Let \(S\) be any solution to the puzzle.

 In \(S\text{,}\) whatever digit \(a\) is must appear in row 2.
 Since \(a\) is already in the top-left box, it cannot appear in columns 1 or 2, so it must appear in columns 3 or 4.
 If it is in column 3, then \(a\) appears in one of the center squares.
 If not, then it is in column 4.
-In this latter case, we ask where \(a\) appears in row 3: it cannot be in column 1 or 4, so it must be in column 2 or 3, and thus in one of the center squares.
+In this latter case, we ask where \(a\) appears in row 3: It cannot be in column 1 or 4, so it must be in column 2 or 3, and thus in one of the center squares.

 The same argument can now be applied to each of the other three outer squares.
 Thus, in any solution to the puzzle, the center four squares must contain the digits \(a\) through \(d\text{,}\) all different.